-HSC 190 Clinical Procedures I (1-3)
+HSC 190 Clinical

-Introduces basic clinical procedures in the physician's examination room.
-Includes medical asepsis, communication, patient interrogation, assisting the physician with patient preparation and examination.
+Procedures I (1-3) Introduces basic clinical procedures in the physician's examination suite.
+Includes medical asepsis, patient interrogation, communication and assisting the physician with patient preparation and examination.
 Emphasis placed on demonstration of clinical office skills.
-Prerequisite: Prior or concurrent enrollment in BIO 135 or BIO 160, HSC 112 and SEC 101.
+Prerequisite: BIO 135 or BIO 160 and prior or concurrent enrollment in HSC 112 or MOA 101.